• Skip to main content

 Ohio Medical Debt Collection Agency

-With a population of over 11 million, Ohio ranks in the top ten most inhabited states in the U.S. While this statistic may seem encouraging in some aspects, it’s been devastating to the medical industry.
+Medical debt is a massive issue in the United States and Ohio is no exception.
+With a population of over 11 million, Ohio ranks in the top ten most inhabited states in the U.S. Almost 35% percent of Ohio adults struggle to pay their medical bills.

-The uninsured rate is at an all-time high as of 2019 and is one of only eight states to see this drastic climb.
-An additional 58,000 people in Ohio are no longer insured, which has resulted in massive medical debt for doctors and patients alike.
+While the Affordable Care Act (ACA) expanded access to health insurance, not everyone has coverage.
+Those without insurance often face much higher costs, leading to significant debt.
+The uninsured rate is at an all-time high as of 2018, and is one of only eight states to see this drastic climb.
+Almost 728,000 people in Ohio are no longer insured, which has resulted in massive medical debt.

 Ohio Medical and Health Care Debt Collection Statistics

-The Consumer Healthcare Experience State Survey gathered 1,000 Ohioans to get more intel on medical debt.
-The cost of medical care has increased so much that some people are choosing not to seek medical help at all.
+The Consumer Healthcare Experience State Survey gathered 1,000 Ohioans for more information on medical debt.
+Medical care costs have increased so much that some people choose not to seek medical help.
 30% of those surveyed specifically put off going to the doctor.
-24% skipped a recommended test or treatment and 35% struggle to pay off what medical bills they have acquired.
+24% skipped a recommended test or treatment and 35% struggled to pay off what medical bills they have acquired.

-Even with a portion of the state population taking out loans or using credit cards to pay medical debt, there is still a lot left unpaid.
-These unsettled bills force medical professionals to seek out Ohio medical debt collection agencies in order to cover their necessary tools and staff costs.
+Even with a portion of the state population taking out loans or using credit cards to pay medical debt, a lot remains unpaid.
+These unsettled bills force medical professionals to seek out Ohio medical debt collection agencies to cover their necessary tools and staff costs.

 Ohio Medical Debt Collection Agency Laws